Back

 You can use the Salesforce audit trail to monitor changes and access to critical data in real time.
 Paired with Event Monitoring, these tools align with Salesforce security best practices, ensuring visibility into all actions within the platform.

-11 Best Practices in Salesforce Data Security #1 From the C-Suite to the Project Teams, Salesforce Data Security is Everyone’s Responsibility #2 Utilize Strong Authentication Methods #3 Define and Enforce User Permissions #4 Use Data Encryption #5 Leverage Audit Trails #6 Implement Field-Level Security #7 Regularly Update and Patch #8 Educate and Train Your Users #9 Use Salesforce Health Check #10 Backup Your Data #11 Monitor Third-Party Apps and Integrations Common Mistakes to Avoid in Salesforce Security Creating a Proactive Security Culture Final Take
+#1 From the C-Suite to the Project Teams, Salesforce Data Security is Everyone’s Responsibility #2 Utilize Strong Authentication Methods #3 Define and Enforce User Permissions #4 Use Data Encryption #5 Leverage Audit Trails #6 Implement Field-Level Security #7 Regularly Update and Patch #8 Educate and Train Your Users #9 Use Salesforce Health Check #10 Backup Your Data #11 Monitor Third-Party Apps and Integrations Common Mistakes to Avoid in Salesforce Security Creating a Proactive Security Culture Final Take FAQ

 articles You might be interested in